Parkersburg, Iowa: 2008 tornado

 Seven people died in Parkersburg and two in rural New Hartford from injuries sustained when a confirmed EF5 tornado struck the region on May 25, 2008.
 At least 70 individuals were injured and transported to nearby hospitals.
 The south side of Parkersburg was completely destroyed and turned into rubble.
 Over 400 homes were destroyed or damaged, the roof was taken off the high school and destroyed, and the elementary school was damaged as well.
 The surviving residents were evacuated while the rescue operation was in progress.
 Today, Parkersburg is considered to be a model of disaster recovery and resiliency in the aftermath of a natural disaster.

 The local water utility called the Iowa Rural Water Association for assistance after the city went on a boiled water notice.
 Utility infrastructure was left largely intact, but the tornado and clean-up efforts damaged the connections in numerous homes.

 Geography

-Parkersburg's longitude and latitude coordinates in decimal form are 42.574419, -92.786729.

 According to the United States Census Bureau, the city has a total area of 1.42 sqmi, all land.

 Demographics

+2020 census

+As of the census of 2020, there were 2,015 people, 858 households, and 565 families residing in the city.
+The population density was 1,396.6 inhabitants per square mile (539.2/km2).
+There were 926 housing units at an average density of 641.8 per square mile (247.8/km2).
+The racial makeup of the city was 96.1% White, 0.1% Black or African American, 0.3% Native American, 0.1% Asian, 0.0% Pacific Islander, 0.2% from other races and 3.0% from two or more races.
+Hispanic or Latino persons of any race comprised 1.2% of the population.

+Of the 858 households, 28.0% of which had children under the age of 18 living with them, 52.7% were married couples living together, 3.0% were cohabitating couples, 26.5% had a female householder with no spouse or partner present and 17.8% had a male householder with no spouse or partner present.
+34.1% of all households were non-families.
+31.8% of all households were made up of individuals, 17.6% had someone living alone who was 65 years old or older.

+The median age in the city was 41.6 years.
+26.8% of the residents were under the age of 20; 4.8% were between the ages of 20 and 24; 22.4% were from 25 and 44; 23.8% were from 45 and 64; and 22.3% were 65 years of age or older.
+The gender makeup of the city was 48.8% male and 51.2% female.